 Many bugs and pests are drawn to A/C units, which can be harmful if they get inside the system.
 To keep ants and other pests away, use an eco-friendly pesticide around the foundation of the unit and check on it regularly throughout the summer.

-Most outdoor A/C units are situated on a concrete slab or other platform, permitting them a level base of operation.
-However, just like a home’s foundation, your A/C’s platform can also sink or settle into the ground, hindering the performance of the air conditioner.
+The majority of outdoor A/C units are situated on a concrete slab or other platform, permitting them a level base of operation.
+However, over time these can settle or sag, impacting the performance of the air conditioner.
 Check on your outdoor component to ensure that the base continues to stay level.

 Naturally, regular maintenance, such as lubrication and filter changes, are pretty important to keep your air conditioner functioning well.
 Try to schedule a check up before the summer starts to ensure your system is ready to face the hot days ahead.
 Following these suggestions, you may be able to minimize A/C problems and have a stress-free and climate controlled home all summer.